 The hardest thing about the job was being a full time graduate student while also working dull time.

 The great part about this job was that I was about to have flexibility in my schedule, which allowed me to be present mentally and physically for clients in need.
 It also helped me to have necessary time to provide quality services and note management for the cases assigned to me.

 Excellent work environment, supportive staff, great learning experience

 Medical Coder/Insurance Billing Specialist (Former Employee) – Quincy, IL – October 23, 2014

 Daily billing, invoicing, collections, issuing insurance forms, patient contact for balance due payments.
 Daily coding for patient procedures and daily contact with Dr.'s and Nurse.
 I learned something new everyday about health and billing issues and related information.
 My co-workers were great in all departments and we had to work close daily for the operation of the job.
 The hardest part of the job was collections form patients and insurance companies.
 Making sure to be cautious of billing information to be submitted.
 The most enjoyable part of the job was making sure my job was completed in a timely manner and accurate as it should be.

-free lunch when provided by representatives
+Free lunch when provided by representatives

-getting patient to understand the billing and insurance process
+Getting patient to understand the billing and insurance process

-Teaching Assistant for PSYC 102 (Former Employee) – Carbondale, IL – August 18, 2014
+Teaching Assistant/Instructor (Former Employee) – Carbondale, IL – August 23, 2015

 work at SIUC was a good experience to enhance my undergrad education and helping and encouraging students with using their skills in order to maintain the knowledge they get in classes so they can apply it in labs.
 Professors at SIUC department of technology help you to manage your time with helping you and giving you advices of how to manage the lab and prepare for it.